-Mark is a partner with Vandeventer Black and is Chair of the firm’s Maritime Law Department.
-His practice is focused in the area of maritime and transportation matters, including litigation and arbitration.
+Mark is the Chair of the Maritime Practice Group of Vandeventer Black, where he is part of a team of lawyers who concentrate on maritime and transportation law for international, national and local clients and insurers.
 His federal court trial experience includes major casualties such as collisions, pollution, cargo damage, and serious personal injuries; as well as transactional disputes including charter parties, ship repair contracts, tariffs and towing agreements.
-He also litigates maritime matters in state court including personal injury defense and business transactional matters.
+He also litigates maritime matters in state court including personal injury defense and commercial matters.
 Administrative law related to the marine industry such as Coast Guard, Customs, and NOAA/NMFS are also areas in which Mark specializes.

 In addition to local clients, Mark represents domestic marine insurers as well as the P & I Clubs in the International Group together with their domestic and foreign vessel operators.